presidentarrow/bluevol/README.md

 # bluevol
 To manage volume of my bluetooth headphones

-Tested with Sony headphones WF-XB700and WH-XB900N
+Tested with Sony headphones WF-XB700 and WH-XB900N

 Uses D-Bus to invoke volume change methods on bluetooth device interface